-The members of the Steering Committee are: Dr Danette Langbecker (U Qld), Dianne Legge (Austin Melbourne), Sally Payne (IBTA Sydney), and Dr Jonathon Parkinson (UNSW Sydney).
+The BTAA CA Project Steering Committee members are: Dr Danette Langbecker (U Qld), Dianne Legge (Austin Melbourne), Sally Payne (IBTA Sydney), and Dr Jonathon Parkinson (UNSW Sydney).

-Members of the Project Team are: Tricia Berman, Susan Pitt, Janet Micallef, Rigoula Roussakis, Philip Steel and Annabelle Wilson (representing Cure Brain Cancer Foundation).
+Members of the Project Team are: Tricia Berman, Susan Pitt, Janet Micallef, Rigoula Roussakis, and Philip Steel.
 We are in the process of identifying community liaison/multicultural members of the project team.

 See Tricia's June 2016 Progress Report. (pdf) here.

 Forums are planned for September 2017 in Sydney (1st), Brisbane (16th) and Melbourne (23rd) to inform the development of the resource.
 For more information on the project see our news page and contat Tricia on firstname.lastname@example.org